ian-IBCIRL/IB-PP4-MVP/README.md

 They can also like and unlike other users vehicle posts.

 ---
-In future I may add user profiles, and the ability to update and delete their own user profile.

-This is the fourth project for the Code Institute Diploma in Software Development (E-commerce Applications).
+This is my fourth project for the Code Institute Diploma in Software Development (E-commerce Applications).

 The site provides role based permissions for users to interact with an SQL database.

-It includes user authentication and Full CRUD functionality for Vehicle posts.
+The site includes user authentication and Full CRUD functionality for Vehicle posts.

-In future, I may add tables for components, stories, email verification, social media loging and User Profiles.
+In future, I may add tables for components, stories, email verification and social media login.
+In future I may add user profiles, and the ability to update and delete their own user profile, and associated posts.

 ![Screenshot of homepage](./assets/screenshots/homepage.png)